Hallormsstaðaskógur Forest in East Iceland - Iceland's largest Forest

 Klifá stone arch

-I have walked down to the rock arch several times and have fortunately never seen this bull, but I love legends that are connected to the places I visit and have written several travel-blogs where I include the legends.
+I have walked down to the rock arch several times and, fortunately, have never seen this bull, but I love legends connected to the places I visit, and I have written several travel blogs that include such legends.

 So be on the lookout for a monster when you visit this area!